demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_T1036_-_Masquerading_README.md

 **Attacker's Goals:**

-An attacker is attempting to masquerade as standard windows images by using a trusted name to execute malicious code.
+An attacker is attempting to masquerade as standard Windows images by using a trusted name to execute malicious code.

 **Investigative Actions:**